HD Camera Monitor Shines in Field

 The Marshall V-LCD71MD 7-inch HD display is not cheap, but it has the level of quality you want for field use.
 The resolution and reliability are excellent, and you can see at a glance if your focus is sharp.

-We’ve all had shoots ruined when we get ready to post and find out that critical footage has poor focus, and using a tool like the Marshall V-LCD71MD will simply eliminate that possibility.
+We’ve all had shoots ruined when we get ready to post and found out that critical footage had poor focus, and using a tool like the Marshall V-LCD71MD will simply eliminate that possibility.
 With its built-in waveform monitor, it is also terrific for maintaining proper exposure—another technical parameter that is all too easy to get wrong on a shoot without the right equipment.

 The Marshall V-LCD71MD display is the right equipment for shoots where you need a display big enough to confirm focus and competent enough to ensure proper exposure.
 It works without any glitches and shows exactly what you need to see.
 Clear, bright and easy to use, it is what a field display should be.